-1. Also known as Sarbox or SOX; U.S. legislation enacted in the wake of the accounting scandals of the early 2000s.
+wake of the accounting scandals of the early 2000s.
 The act raises executive and board responsibility and ties criminal penalties to certain accounting and financial violations.
 Although often criticized, SOX is also seen as raising stakes for mismanagement and misdeeds related to a firm's accounting practices.

+1. Also known as Sarbox or SOX;

+U.S. legislation enacted in the

 The ability to track customers, analyze campaign results, and modify tactics has amped up the return on investment of marketing dollars, with firms increasingly shifting spending from tough-to-track media such as print, radio, and television to the Web.J.
 Pontin, "But Who's Counting?"
 Technology Review, March/April 2009.
 And new channels continue to emerge.
-Firms as diverse as Southwest Airlines, Starbucks, UPS, and Zara have introduced apps for the iPhone and iPod touch.
-In less than four years, the iPhone has emerged as a channel capable of reaching over 75 million consumers, delivering location-based messages and services, and even allowing for cashless payment.
+Firms as diverse as Southwest Airlines,

+Starbucks, UPS, and Zara have introduced apps for the iPhone, iPad, and iPod touch.
+In roughly four years, iOS devices are now in the hands, backpacks, purses, and pockets of over 200 million people worldwide, delivering location-based messages and services and even allowing for cashless payment.D.
+Coldewey, "iOS Passes 200 Million Devices, 25 Million of Which Are iPads," TechCrunch, June 6, 2011.